opencurve/curve/docs/en/mds_en.md

 ## CopySet

 The unit of CURVE fragmentation is called a chunk, which occupies 16MB of spaces by default.
 In the scenario of large scale storage, many chunks will be created.
 With such a great amount of chunks, it will be stressful to store and manage corresponding metadata.
 To solve this problem, we introduced copyset to our system.
-In the scenario of block device based on replica storage, a copyset is a group of chunkservers that store same replicas, and a chunkserver can store different copysets.
+In the scenario of block device based on replica storage, a copyset is a group of chunkservers that stores same replicas, and a chunkserver can store different copysets.
 The concept of copyset is proposed by Asaf et al. in paper *Copysets: Reducing the Frequency of Data Loss in Cloud Storage*.
 Basically it's for improving data persistency in distributed system and reduce the rate of data loss.

 We introduced copyset for three reasons:

-1. Reduce metadata: If we store replica relation for every chunks, for each chunk we need chunk ID + 3× node ID = 20 bytes of metadata.
+1. Reduce metadata: If we store replica relation for every chunk, for each chunk we need chunk ID + 3× node ID = 20 bytes of metadata.
 In the scenario of 1PB data and 5MB chunk size, there will be 5GB of metadata.
 But if we introduce copyset between chunks and replica groups, for each chunk we only need 12 bytes of metadata (chunk ID + copyset ID = 12 bytes), which reduces total metadata size to 3GB.

 2. Reduce the number of replica groups (a group of replicas for the same chunk): Imagine a scenario with 256K replica groups, in this case huge amount of RAM will be occupied for their data.
 Also, massive data flow will be created when secondary replicas send regular heartbeat to their primary.
 With copyset introduced, we can do liveness probe and configuration changing in granularity of copyset.